ovoME/GLFriend/README.md

 ### How to use?

-Before using this app, please use Disable GPU to enter the app and switch it to OpenGL only mode instead of Metal.
+Before using this app, please disable BFixup.kext and use DisableGPU app to enter the app and switch it to OpenGL only mode instead of Metal.
 And completely exit this application!

 ## Credits
 #### VisualEhrmanntraut for the NootedRed project